csegsa/official-portal/README.md

-# official-portal
+# Texas A&M CSEGSA - Official Portal
-A online web portal for CSEGSA
+A online web portal for Computer Science and Engineering Graduate Student's Association of Texas A&M University.

 # Getting Started:
 Node version: v16.14.0